 Timelines of when work to address the deficiency will be completed.

-Results from analyzed soil samples.
+Results from analyzed soil samples, which must account for compaction.

 A certification statement and signature as required by general condition G14.

 Work proposed in the compliance plan must be completed within 18 months of the completion of the solids storage assessment.
 To request a time extension on work proposed in the compliance plan, a Permittee shall submit a detailed explanation of why it is making the request (technical basis) to Ecology in accordance with special condition S4.A.5.b When Ecology, WSDA, or Permittee assessments require MPPP updates , 120 days prior to the deadline.
 Ecology will approve or deny the request within 60 days of receipt of a complete request.